severian5it/ResidenceGiulioCesare/README.md

 ### This project is the best way to help them achieve these things because:

-People looking for an accomodation in their selected destination need to make an informed decision and they are usually relying on a website with full visual and geolocalized content.
+People looking for an accomodation in their selected destination need to make an informed decision and they are usually relying on a website with full visual and geo-localized content.
 The site is presenting them in a succint and easy to use way everything they need to know.

 The goal was to make a strong first impact with the landing page, and therefore serve the most relevant informations.